‘Dear friends’ – Bishop Vincent’s Homily from 18 February 2018 - Catholic Outlook

 Most Reverend Vincent Long Van Nguyen OFM Conv DD STL, Bishop of Parramatta

-Homily for the First Sunday of Lent in Year B 2018 on Lunar New Year at St Monica’s Parish, North Parramatta
+Homily for the Rite of Election 2018 at St Patrick’s Cathedral, Parramatta

 18 February 2018